wilaak/radix-router/README.md

 ```

 By storing your routes in a PHP file, you let PHP’s OPcache handle the heavy lifting, making startup times nearly instantaneous.

-## Note on HEAD Requests

-According to the HTTP specification, any route that handles a GET request should also support HEAD requests.
-RadixRouter does not automatically add this behavior.
-If you are running outside a standard web server environment (such as in a custom server), ensure that your GET routes also respond appropriately to HEAD requests.
-Responses to HEAD requests must not include a message body.

 ## Benchmarks